-The concept of SMPBE in Definition \ref{def:PBE_markov}, however, permit arbitrarily complex and possible nonstationary deviations from (stationary) equilibrium profile $<\bm{\beta}^{*}, \bm{\pi}^{*}>$.
+The concept of SMPE in Definition \ref{def:PBE_markov}, however, permits arbitrarily complex and possibly nonstationary deviations from (stationary) equilibrium profile $<\bm{\beta}^{*}, \bm{\pi}^{*}>$.
 The following lemma states that it entails no loss of generality to consider any one-shot deviations from $<\bm{\beta}^{*}, \bm{\pi}^{*}>$.